Black and Gold Weddings Feel Like Pure Glamour and These Ideas Deliver Every Single Time

 Choosing the Right Supporting Colors to Soften the Look

-Greenery is another smart choice because it adds freshness without competing with gold accents.
+Greenery works too—it adds freshness without competing with your gold accents for attention.

-Think of black as the anchor, gold as the highlight, and these softer tones as the buffer that keeps everything visually comfortable and romantic.
+Think of black as your anchor, gold as your highlight, and these softer tones as the thing that makes everyone want to actually sit down and stay a while.

 Save this article for later! 👇👇